 Edit: I’m wrong here.
 On macOS you command-click a knob to enter a value.
 Windows is ctrl-click.

-- Moving effects to another track - To move effects to another track, you have to switch to the mixer.
+Moving effects to another track - To move effects to another track, you have to switch to the mixer.
 Context switching is not good for maintaining a thread-of-thought, and this needs to be changed.
+UPDATE You can drag a plug-in over a track in the arrange-view and that changes the device panel so that you can drag the plugin where you need it.
+However you may already know how much I hate drag and drop, especially extended operations like that.

 Overall the selection of effects is enough to get you by if you know what you’re doing, what you want and tediously learn the modulation system.
 If you’re new to producing then there’s a lot of learning and experimenting to do before you will get much out of what’s included here.